wyndhblb/cadent/docs/api.md

 For tags, we will use the OpenTSDB format which is of the form `metric_key{name=val, name=val, ...}`

-For the metrics 2.0 world, the `metric_key` is redendent and can be omitted and just use the tags.
+For the metrics 2.0 world, the `metric_key` is redundant and can be omitted and just use the tags.

 ## API Reader config